 Click on the “Console” tab to get a daily breakout of this data for each facility and product.

-It is important to understand that the simulation engine calculates supply chain performance on an hour by hour basis.
-Hourly numeric data is displayed in the onscreen data displays as it is calculated.
-For graphic displays the hourly data is aggregated into 24 hour totals and displayed as daily results.
-And the simulation data that is displayed in the console and downloaded at the end of a simulation contains data that is aggregated into daily totals.
+The simulation engine calculates supply chain performance on an hour by hour basis.
+Hourly numeric data is displayed in the onscreen numeric displays as it is calculated.
+But for onscreen graphic displays this hourly data is aggregated into 24 hour totals and displayed as daily results.
+The simulation data displayed in the console and downloaded at the end of a simulation contains data that is aggregated into 24 hour totals.
+This means you will not see every number you see in onscreen numeric displays in the downloaded simulation data.

-You can download all of this data to a spreadsheet for further analysis if you click on “Console” tab and then click button in the upper right corner labeled “Export Results to Excel“.
+You can download all of this data to a spreadsheet for further analysis.
+Click the button in the upper right corner labeled “Export Results to Excel“.
 This export button appears whenever the simulation stops because of a supply chain error or when you press the “Stop” button (also in upper right corner).
+See more about this below in “Exporting Simulation Data” and “Download Simulation Data to Spreadsheet Reporting Template”.

 SCM Globe uses a map-based user interface to provide a clear geographic context for you to understand the simulation results and not get lost in the details.
 The goal is for you to see the detailed simulation data within the big-picture context provided by the map of your supply chain (see more about user interface design here – User Interface for SCM Globe).